uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 The matrix should be {math}\begin{bmatrix}  2 & 0 \\   0 & 2 \\   \end{bmatrix}{math end} (still needed to double the size).
 However, the translation will be doubled as well since it comes before the matrix, therefore translate x is 4.5 and y is -3 (half of the distance needed).
 {panel end}

-In the above, you'll have noticed that scaling is affected by how far the object is from the centre.
+In the above interactive, you'll have noticed that scaling is affected by how far the object is from the centre.
 If you want to scale around a fixed point in the object (so it expands where it is), then an easy way is to translate it back to the centre (also called the *origin*), scale it, and then translate it back to where it was.
 The following interactive allows you to move the arrow, then scale it, and move it back.

 {interactive name="2d-arrow-manipulations" type="whole-page" text="Using Translation to Simplify Scaling" parameters="config=matrix-scale-translate-3"}